HomeEnding a Civil Partnership: A complete guide.Civil PartnershipEnding a Civil Partnership: A complete guide.

 The time limits for ending a civil partnership takes approximately 7-8 months from application to Final Order.
 However, the process is likely to take longer depending upon how long it takes for the court to process each stage of the dissolution and how long it takes each civil partner to respond.

-Frequently asked questions about dissolving a civil partnership
+Frequently asked questions about ending a civil partnership

 What are the reasons for ending a civil partnership?